Tapachula Kitchen:

 Standing Rock:

-In the fall of 2016 Altruist Relief took a group of Natives from New Orleans, LA to Standing Rock near Cannon Ball, ND and set-up a large scale kitchen in one of our first prototypes of our Rapid Response Field Tents.
+In the fall of 2016 Altruist Relief took a group of ”Mari Gras Indians” from New Orleans, LA to Standing Rock, ND and set-up a kitchen in one of our first prototype tents when it was still a 50 foot tipi.

 Our Crew at Camp Oceti Sakowin in October, 2016.